Common Sense Media Review

 Talk to Your Kids About ...

-Families can discuss how the setting in The Bravest Knight compares to the real world.
+Families can talk about how the setting in The Bravest Knight compares to the real world.
 What aspects of this world are rooted in fantasy?
 Is any of it relevant to the real world?
 What place does fantasy have in entertainment?
 Does entertainment always have to have a strong message, or can it just be fun?

 Characters in The Bravest Knight generally find a way around using violence to solve problems.
 What would happen in real life if you tried these same methods?
 Is the (lack of) violence realistic?
 Do you like stories in which characters evade danger with wit and cunning rather than use force?